sidsaurav/authocate-server/readme.md

 ## Features
 - User Authentication: Effortlessly handle user registration and login with secure password hashing using **bcrypt** and **JWT**-based authentication.

-- Access Control: You will be getting a **middleware** function to add your own protected routes and check whether the user is logged in and valid, ensuring only authenticated users can access that.
+- Custom Protected Routes: You will be getting a **middleware** function to add your own protected routes and check whether the user is logged in and valid, ensuring only authenticated users can access that.

+- Rate Limiting: Protect your application from brute-force attacks and potential security threats by limiting the number of requests per IP address.

 - User Management: Easily manage user's details through our API.

 - Salable & Easy-to-Use: Authocate is built on top of **Express** and **Mongoose**, making it simple to integrate into your existing Express applications.

 -   **Still not convinced?** 😐 This package contains the necessary endpoints for authentication.
 You can add as many protected endpoints as needed for your app by using our authorization middleware.

 Feel free to explore the power of this npm package and create secure and robust authentication for your web applications.
 If you have any questions or need assistance, don't hesitate to reach out.
 Happy coding! 🚀